drhaozhong/otherbugreport/README.md

-# Learning bug report of other compilers
+# Learning test input from bug report of other compilers

 ## Project summary